 Field-hunting tip

-Look in extraterrestrial origin country — that is the host setting where iron meteorite typically forms.
+Look in extraterrestrial origin country, the host setting where iron meteorite typically forms.
 If you start seeing olivine, troilite, kamacite in float, you are in the right ground.
 Field specimens usually show a massive, irregular, often showing regmaglypts or fusion crusts habit, so train your eye for that shape before scanning the outcrop.